 The Superintendency/School District Leadership Program allows an individual to obtain the license to lead a school district in the state of Kansas.
 Past coursework/experiences can possible reduce the number or courses required to complete the program.
+This program allows enrolled candidates to complete the coursework online or in the traditional face-to-face format.

 This program provides an opportunity for potential candidates who currently hold a Kansas professional building leadership license to participate in advanced graduate training that leads to positions as a Superintendent, Assistant Superintendent, or Special Education Director.
 Throughout the state of Kansas, there are many completers of the Wichita State program who are employed in these professional roles.
 In addition to the prescribed coursework of five seminars and a year-long internship working with a practicing professional, candidates must take and submit a passing score on the School Superintendent Assessment (SSA).
 The SSA is based on standards adopted by the Kansas State Department of Education which include knowledge, performance, and dispositions necessary for a district-level school leadership position.